BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

 It is a good start to define a descriptive color name!
 - Also you can have nice color combinations [here](https://material.io/resources/color/#!/?view.left=0&view.right=0).

+### Paging adapter
+- A good [article](https://proandroiddev.com/infinite-lists-with-paging-3-in-jetpack-compose-b095533aefe6) about paging library.
+- You also need to visit this [article](https://medium.com/simform-engineering/list-view-with-pagination-using-jetpack-compose-e131174eac8e) to see the implementation of `getRefreshKey()` inside the `PagingSource`.
+I believe that this implementation is wrong because it creates issues with the refreshing of the data.
+See my implementation in code instead.

 ## Issues
 To be added later.